Six months ahead of schedule: Final tanker departs JBPHH with last usable fuel from Red Hill Bulk Fuel Storage Facility

 |Downloads:

-This work, Six months ahead of schedule: Final tanker departs JBPHH with last usable fuel from Red Hill Bulk Fuel Storage Facility [Image 4 of 4], by TSgt John Linzmeier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Six months ahead of schedule: Final tanker departs JBPHH with last usable fuel from Red Hill Bulk Fuel Storage Facility, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT